B. Munuswamy Naidu: As First Minister of Madras Presidency

 When two of his ministers, P. T. Rajan and S. Kumaraswami Reddiar resigned their posts, Munuswamy Naidu resigned before any no-confidence motion could be brought forward.
-He r.
-Munuswamy Naidu was succeeded by the Raja of Bobbili as Chief Minister.
+Munuswamy Naidu was succeeded by the Raja of Bobbili as First Minister.

 End of party leadership

 The Twelfth Annual Confederation of the Justice Party was held at Tanjore on 10 – 11 October 1932.
 The Raja of Bobbili was chosen to preside over it.
-However, a faction supporting Munuswamy Naidu (then the Chief Minister) refused to allow the proceedings to continue.
+However, a faction supporting Munuswamy Naidu (then the First Minister) refused to allow the proceedings to continue.
 An eyewitness records that furniture and shoes were hurled around by members of opposing factions.
 However, the Raja of Bobbili prevailed and eventually assumed the leadership.
 This marked the end of Munuswamy Naidu's influence in the party and he gradually faded from limelight.

 Later life and death

 Post Premiership, Munuswamy Naidu formed a separate party called Justice Democratic Party with his supporters and additionally had the support of 20 opposition members in the legislative council.
 He died in 1935 and his supporters rejoined the Justice party.
 A road in K. K. Nagar, Chennai has been named after him as Munuswamy Salai.
 (The caste suffix "Naidu" was dropped when caste suffixes were dropped from names of public places).
 A Bridge in the village Penamaluru in Krishna District of Andhra Pradesh was named after him.